Publication Ethics

 1.1 Publication Decision

-The Journal of Arts and Thai Studies accepts only manuscripts that have never been published elsewhere (except in the form of an abstract) or are being considered for publication by other journals.
+ARTS accepts only manuscripts that have never been published elsewhere (except in the form of an abstract) or are not being considered for publication by other journals.
 The editorial board is responsible for deciding which manuscripts should be published in the journal.
-The editor will consult the journal’s editorial board as well as consider other relevant legal requirements, such as copyright infringement and plagiarism.
-The editor may confer with the editorial board or other reviewers in determining the acceptance of manuscripts.
+The editor will consult the journal’s editorial board and consider other relevant legal requirements, such as copyright infringement and plagiarism.
+The editor may consult the editorial board or other reviewers when determining the acceptance of manuscripts.

 1.2 Confidentiality

-The editor and editorial board must ensure the confidentiality of the submitted manuscripts until they are published, except in the case of suspicion of double submission or if the manuscripts have been revised for republication or have been published elsewhere.
-Information or ideas reviewed in the process must be kept confidential and not be allowed to be used for personal advantage.
+The editor and editorial board must ensure the confidentiality of submitted manuscripts until they are published, except in cases of suspected double submission or if the manuscripts have been revised for republication or have been published elsewhere.
+Information or ideas reviewed in the process must remain confidential and should not be used for personal gain.

 1.3 Plagiarism

-The submitted manuscripts must not be plagiarized.
-Editors must put their best efforts into determining whether the submitted manuscript is free from plagiarism.
-All submissions will be examined by the editorial board in terms of plagiarism by using plagiarism detection software.
+Submitted manuscripts must not be plagiarized.
+Editors must make every effort to determine whether the manuscript is free from plagiarism.
+All submissions will be examined by the editorial board for plagiarism using plagiarism detection software.

 1.4 Disclosure and Conflicts of Interest

-All funding sources of research shall be disclosed, and any conflicts of interest must be absent.
-All submissions must include disclosure of any relationship which could be considered a potential conflict of interest, such as sponsoring organizations and research advisors.
-The corresponding author must confirm that he/she had the final responsibilities for the decision upon paper submission and had full access to all the data relevant to the study.
+All funding sources of research must be disclosed, and any conflicts of interest must be absent.
+Submissions must include disclosure of any relationships that could be considered a potential conflict of interest, such as sponsoring organizations and research advisors.
+The corresponding author must confirm that they had final responsibility for the submission decision and had full access to all data relevant to the study.

 2. Reviewers